akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-onlyoffice/README.md

 | Certbot SSL | The Certbot SSL module handles SSL/TLS certificate installation via Let's Encrypt, supporting Nginx certificate issuance. |                                                                                                                                          |

 ## Post Deployment
-When the ONLYOFFICE Docs deployment finishes, your Document Server will be running behind an Nginx reverse proxy with automatically configured Let's Encrypt SSL/TLS termination.
+When the OnlyOffice Docs deployment finishes, your Document Server will be running behind an Nginx reverse proxy with automatically configured Let's Encrypt SSL/TLS termination.
 Here are key details regarding your installation:

-* Container Runtime: ONLYOFFICE Docs runs as a Docker container named onlyoffice-docs using the onlyoffice/documentserver:latest image.
+* Container Runtime: OnlyOffice Docs runs as a Docker container named onlyoffice-docs using the onlyoffice/documentserver:latest image.
 * Reverse Proxy & SSL: Nginx manages HTTP/HTTPS traffic routing and SSL/TLS termination via Let's Encrypt certificates.
 * JWT Authentication: Document editing API requests are secured using JWT signatures.
 The secret key required to connect your host application (e.g., Nextcloud, ownCloud, or custom integration) is stored in /etc/onlyoffice/documentserver/local.json and saved to your administrative user's ~/.credentials file.
-* Verification & Testing: The built-in test page is enabled at https://$Domain/example.
+* Verification & Testing: The built-in test page is enabled at https://<domain-or-rdns>/example/.
 Visit this URL in your web browser to upload sample files, test real-time editing, and verify server operations before integrating your production application.